andrew henderson menu

 Colombia, the cheapest place to live

 • Housing Costs: Colombia is an excellent country for real estate investment.
-Cali is one of the most affordable cities for real estate in Central and South America.
-Rent in Medellín and Bogota runs around US$400–US$1000 for an average apartment.
-Contemporary higher-quality flats can be rented for around US$1500–US$2000 monthly.
+Rent in Cali, MedellĆn and Bogota is around US$400ā€“US$1000 for an average apartment.
+Contemporary, higher-quality flats can be rented for around US$1500ā€“US$2000 monthly.

 • Food Costs: A traditional Colombian lunch usually costs under US$8.
-Dinner in a tourist spot will cost about US$10–US$20.
-However, your dining options and costs will vary depending on your location.
+Depending on your location, dinner in a tourist spot will cost about US$10ā€“US$20.

-Colombia offers a quality of life and infrastructure that you’d expect from a more developed and expensive country.
+Colombia offers a high quality of life with amenities and infrastructure that youā€™d expect from a more developed country.
 Want to move to Colombia?
 Read our ultimate guide about getting a residency or citizenship in Colombia.

-Additionally, if you’re interested in purchasing real estate in Colombia, you can access Nomad Capitalist’s Real Estate Plan, which helps you buy foreign properties like a local, and at market prices.
+If youā€™re interested in purchasing real estate in Colombia, you can access Nomad Capitalistā€™s Real Estate Plan, which helps you buy foreign properties like a local.

 Panama